Is The High Fat Keto Diet For You? One Woman and Three Experts Tell The Tale

 • His work on formulating ketone esters.

-• The differences in tolerability between MCT (medium chain triglycerides) powders versus liquids, as well as the amount of supplemental MCT a person would need to consume in order to achieve mild ketosis without carbohydrate restriction.
+• The differences in tolerability between MCT (medium chain triglycerides) powders versus liquids, as well as the amount of supplemental MCT a person would need to consume to achieve mild ketosis without carbohydrate restriction.

 • The differences between different types of ketogenic diets.